The KHI News Service provides thorough and objective coverage of issues, people and events that affect health policy in Kansas.

 We launched the KHI News Service in 2006 and recruited highly respected Kansas journalists to staff it because of our belief that good journalism is critical to an informed citizenry, a robust public debate and ultimately good public policy.

 The KHI News Service is an editorially independent program of the Kansas Health Institute.
-It operates separately from KHI’s research and policy operations, similar to the way traditional media outlets separate their newsrooms from advertising and circulation departments.
+It functions separately from KHI’s research and policy operations, similar to the way traditional media outlets separate their newsrooms from advertising and circulation departments.

 Read more from Robert F. St. Peter, M.D., president and CEO of KHI, about why the KHI News Service was created and how we believe it advances our mission of informing the policymaking process in Kansas.